Cuomo calls AG probe 'political firecracker,' takes shots at far-left Dems in farewell address

 In closing, Cuomo recognized that "we didn’t get everything done that we wanted to," and admitted that "we didn’t always get it quite right."

 "Thank you for the honor of serving you," he said, appearing to fight back tears.
-"And never forget, always stay New York tough, smart united, disciplined and loving.
+"And never forget, always stay New York tough, smart, united, disciplined and loving.
 It’s the essence of what makes New Yorkers so special."